How can we heal toxic and difficult relationships?

 There is a valuable lesson in every difficult or painful relationship.
 If you do not see the lesson, it doesn’t mean there isn’t one.
 Many of these karmic relationships, often love-hate relationships, are from past lifetimes which our soul brings back into our lives so that we can finally resolve, absolve the karma, and move on.

 As well as coming to learn our own lessons, we also come to Earth to play a part in the drama of other’s people lessons.
+Many of these lessons were contracted on a soul level with each other before we made to Earth.
 We chose and joined in life with our parents, siblings, spouses, and close friends.

 There is always a reason to be at the end of pain or pleasure from a close relative.